What Happens When You Stop Drinking Alcohol: An Honest Look

 The numbers:

-- A bottle of AF wine contains roughly 70% fewer calories than regular wine: 175 kcal versus 580 kcal
+• A bottle of AF wine can contain up to 70% fewer calories than regular wine — roughly 175 kcal versus 580 kcal — though this varies significantly by brand and residual sugar level

-- Six pints a week equals roughly 1,300 calories.
-Cut those and you've eliminated a day's worth of eating
+• Six pints a week equals roughly 1,100 calories.
+Cut those and you've eliminated the best part of a day's worth of eating

 Your Sleep Will Improve